NOW IN OUR 12th YEAR!

 Whether you are a complete novice, improver, or intermediate, a program of various PhotoTreks are available, as detailed on the Phototrek Dates pages.
 Full day, half day and evening PhotoTreks are organised and are available for adults and young persons over 16 years of age with parental consent.

-If you wish to learn more advanced techniques then please visit Ian's website here,
+If you wish to learn more advanced techniques then please see Ian's other workshops.

 Interestingly we have numerous guests who have attended multiple PhotoTreks, many also progress onto the workshops and a number who frequently alternate between the two, saying they pick up something new each time!